kevinweber/inline-comments/readme.txt

 * New feature: Select bubble style for sections with no comments yet (options: plain or bubble)

 = 1.0 =
 * Major update!
-Many improvements and new functionalities.
+Many improvements and new functionalities
-* This plugin now performs with native WordPress comments.
+* This plugin now performs with native WordPress comments
 * Removed option “identifier” (users cannot choose their own identifier anymore)

 = 0.8 =
-* Plugin goes public (Disqus-only).
+* Plugin goes public (Disqus-only)

 == Upgrade Notice ==